 Gratitude for Health

-To millions of Muslims, Eid is a festival for offering thanks to Allah for giving them the strength to fast, power for self-control and to be able to practice resilience against all the prohibited things during the time of Ramadan.
+To millions of Muslims, Eid is a festival for offering thanks to Allah for giving them the strength to fast, power for self-control, and to be able to practice resilience against all the prohibited things during the time of Ramadan.

 Most of us take our health for granted during our everyday life and hectic schedule.
-Whereas Ramadan is a month in which all the people realize how it is so important to slow down in the fast-moving world, to eat well and healthy in the evenings and to take care of their health, body, mind, and soul.
+Whereas Ramadan is a month in which all the people realize how it is so important to slow down in the fast-moving world, to eat well and healthy in the evenings, and take care of their health, body, mind, and soul.

-We all know that fasting is not an easy task from any sense and the festival of Eid is a celebration for not only having the required strength and will to do this but also of the health.
+We all know that fasting is not an easy task from any sense and the festival of Eid is a celebration for not only having the required strength and will to do this but also of health.